 Not all claims age at the same rate.
 A statistic with a publication year goes stale on a known schedule.
 Market share shifts quarterly.
 Pricing changes without notice.
 A methodology-dependent benchmark from third-party research is the hardest: the number does not expire.
 The study behind it does.

-A 2023 Gartner adoption benchmark cited in twelve posts across six domains.
+A 2023 Gartner adoption benchmark cited in 12 posts across six domains.
 The study updated its methodology in 2024.
 The headline number changed by 11 points.
-Not one of the twelve posts has been corrected.
+Not one of the 12 posts has been corrected.

 When a source URL redirects to a vendor homepage, the claim becomes orphaned data: still published, still visible, but disconnected from any verifiable origin.
 Stale content on a blog that shows no sign of being stale.